fjaki/Pheasant/README.md

 # Pheasant
 Pheasant is a set of Grasshopper components.<br>
-You can obtain data such as size,2Dshape and area of Japanese steel member.
+You can obtain data such as size,2Dshape and area of Japanese steel member.<br>
+Please put .gha file in your grasshopper libraries before using it.<br>
+Pheasant is developed by Akhiro Fujii (AMDlab).